Sample Weekly Plans / Male / Teenager

 • Regular carbohydrate at every meal keeps muscle glycogen full, so sport sessions and school focus don't run out of fuel.

-• About 35 g of daily fiber from whole grains, beans, and fruit supports digestion and steadier blood-sugar curves.
+• Roughly 35–45 g of daily fiber from whole grains, beans, and fruit supports digestion and steadier blood-sugar curves.

-• Protein spread across four eating occasions (about 65 g per day) supplies the amino acids growing muscle needs.
+• Protein spread across four eating occasions (about 115–135 g per day, comfortably above the 65 g minimum) supplies the amino acids growing muscle needs.

 🏃 From the exercise plan